 How do I know if I’m a Lower Division (LD) Engineering student?

 Lower Division Engineering (examples: LDCE, LDCEM, LDCS, LDEE, LDEL, LDISE, LDME, LDMT) status is based on the math you are enrolled in or have credit for.
-Students enrolled in MATH 1508 or MATH 0311 are classified as Lower Division Engineering majors and should go through the Engineering Edge Center for their advising needs.
+Students enrolled in MATH 1508 or MATH 0311 are classified as Lower Division Engineering majors and should contact Engineering Edge Center for their advising needs.
 Student must also have a 2.0 grade point average (GPA) before exiting Lower Division Engineering.